 DISCLOSURE: This article may contain affiliate links.
 Which means we make a commission, at no cost to you, on products and services we recommend that you decide to buy.
-Read our full disclosure here.

 WordPress is the most popular website building software online

-Once set up, both versions of WordPress are editable via a browser or app so you can manage your website from anywhere in the world from any device with an internet connection.
+Once set up, both versions of WordPress are editable via a browser or app so you can manage your website from anywhere in the world and from any device with an internet connection.

 - GoDaddy Website Builder

 And if you’re thinking of starting an online eCommerce store, the market leader in this space is Shopify.

 So far we’ve looked at the software you can use to build a website.
 Once you’ve decided which of the options is best for you, it’s time to start looking at domain names and hosting.

 A domain name is what people type into a web browser to visit your website or blog.